Easy Diy Project – Vegetable Printing

 Easy DIY Projects Vegetable Printing

-The colors in these towels are wonderful.
+The colors in these towels are lovely.

 Easy DIY Project with Ink